Lost Lake Festival will return to Phoenix's Steele Indian School Park in October 2018!

 What's the culinary part of the fest?

-Nearly 20 breweries will be slinging their suds, including Arizona brewers such as Huss Brewing Co., That Brewery and Phoenix Ale Brewery.
+Nearly 20 breweries were slinging their suds, including Arizona brewers such as Huss Brewing Co., That Brewery and Phoenix Ale Brewery.

 Prefer agave to hops?
 Head to Nectar of the Gods and imbibe in tasting flights of Anejo, reposado, blanco and mezcal.